Executive Summary

 1. Agentic Investigation, Not Playbook Execution

 The platform reasons through investigations dynamically.
 When a phishing alert arrives, it analyzes email headers, checks sender reputation, inspects URLs and attachments, correlates with endpoint telemetry, identifies payload execution, traces lateral movement, and produces a structured report.
 Each investigation adapts to the evidence discovered, not pre-built decision trees.
+Reasoning is bounded by a domain-specific graph of cybersecurity investigation patterns, not by a static flowchart.

 2. Cross-Stack Correlation

 Security threats traverse email gateways, endpoints, identity providers, cloud workloads, and network sensors.
-An Autonomous SOC must correlate signals horizontally across the entire security stack, including tools beyond the one that generated the alert.
+An autonomous SOC must correlate signals horizontally across the entire security stack, including tools beyond the one that generated the alert.
 This requires deep understanding of how attacks propagate across domains.

 3. Contextual Response Generation